Some parts of this page may be machine-translated.

 How was it?

-Learning medical-related background knowledge for translation work not only provides a sense of contributing to people's lives and health through work, but also, since the content of medical translation, including pharmacology and genetics, is generally of high difficulty, there is also the thrill of engaging in intellectually challenging tasks.
+Learning medical background knowledge for translation work not only gives you a sense of contributing to people's lives and health through your job, but also offers the intellectual challenge and enjoyment of tackling highly difficult content in medical translation, including pharmacology and genetics.

-This time, the translators who introduced the books are all individuals who take pride in their work in medical translation and strive for improvement every day.
+The translators who introduced the books this time are all people who take pride in being involved in medical translation and are diligently honing their skills every day.

 Human science machine translation, along with various document technologies, and efficient translation and document production utilizing translation memory, are supported by those who introduced the books this time, as well as by translators who are diligently working to acquire medical knowledge.